jessemillar/lorina/readme.md

-I needed a way to quickly make HTML5 game prototypes but found myself confused by the JavaScript game engines currently available.
+I needed a way to quickly make HTML5 game prototypes but found myself "confused" by the JavaScript game engines currently available.

 Thus Lorina was born.

-Lorina is a bare-bones-only-ish game engine with simple-ish syntax.
-Heck, it makes sense to me and that's all that really matters since nobody else is ever gonna find this page.
+Lorina is a bare-bones-only-ish game engine with simple-ish, English-sentence-structure-based syntax.

-As development continues and nears "completion" (Hint: A LONG way off), I'll add some proper documentation and pump out some demos.

-Use at your own risk.
-Ye be warned.
+Changes will come fast and break things.
+That's how I roll.